-Bwindi Impenetrable Forest Gorilla Safaris
+Bwindi Impenetrable Forest 365

-Located in south-western Uganda, Bwindi Impenetrable Forest comprises 331kmÂ² of dense tropical forest and is home to Uganda's Mountain Gorillas.
-Bordering the Democratic Republic of Congo and Rwanda.
+Located in south-western Uganda, Bwindi Impenetrable Forest – a UNESCO World Heritage Site – comprises 331 square kilometres of dense tropical forest and borders the Democratic Republic of Congo and Rwanda.

 Home to the critically endangered mountain gorilla, Bwindi accounts for half of the world’s mountain gorilla population, and is also the only forest in Africa where both the mountain gorilla and chimpanzee are found.
 A truly memorable and special experience, observing the mountain gorilla in its natural habitat also serves to support its conservation.